Davide Frattesi: Style of play

-Considered to be one of the most promising young Italian talents of his generation, Frattesi is a dynamic, technically gifted, and physical midfielder, who is known for his stamina, tactical qualities, and ability to assist his team both offensively and defensively.
-He is capable of both creating attacking plays and scoring goals himself due to his ability to read the game and make late runs into the box.
-Although he played as an attacking midfielder in his youth, he normally plays as a central midfielder in the mezzala role, but is also capable of playing as a defensive midfielder.
+Frattesi has been described as a promising Italian midfielder.
+He is noted for his stamina, tactical awareness, and ability to contribute in both attacking and defensive phases of play.
+He is also known for creating attacking plays and scoring goals by himself due to his ability to read the game and make late runs into the box.
+Although he played as an attacking midfielder in his youth, he normally plays as a central midfielder in the mezzala role, and is also known for playing as a defensive midfielder.